hanabi/hanabi.github.io/misc/2-Player.md

 * Normally, black 3 and black 4 are saved with a black color clue.
 However, if try to save a black 3 or black 4 like this when it is in a player's slot 1, then will interpret it as a *Flush Clue* and will misplay it.
 * Thus, when players are in this situation, they must save using number.
 Any number 3 or number 4 clue given to a slot 1 card must be treated as a potential save on a black 3 or a black 4, respectively.

+### Dark Chop Move

+* This convention only applies to variants with a one-of-each suit where *One-Away Saves* are turned off.
+* Normally, we are only allowed to save black cards on chop.
+So, if a black clue is performed on a black card that is not on chop, and it is not a stalling situation, then it will normally look like a *Play Clue* on that black card.
+* However, if the black card is one-away from chop, and there is context to know that the card is not playable, then the clue is not a *Play Clue* at all.
+Instead, it is understood that the clue is a *Dark Chop Move*, and the player should *Chop Move* in a manner similar to the *5's Chop Move*.

 ### Implied Color Truth

 * This convention only applies in variants with a rainbow suit.